Kevinpgalligan/KevingalWebsite/pages/projects/noisy.md

 link: https://github.com/Kevinpgalligan/noisy
 type: desktop
 date: 2024-01-02
-description: A Perlin noise library for Common Lisp.
+description: Perlin noise library for Common Lisp.

-A Perlin noise library for Common Lisp.
+Perlin noise library for Common Lisp.
 Supports an arbitrary number of dimensions.

 Here it is in 2 dimensions: